You can blame all of this on a train ride.

 As the train slipped briskly up the I-95 corridor and I drained the last couple Bud Lights the dining car could offer, I decided I needed an outlet.
 Something to channel all this angst and anger into.
 One phone call to Denton and about two months of drinking cleverly disguised as “planning sessions” later, this blog was born.

-Today, a decade removed, we’re through the looking glass.
+Today, twelve years removed, we’re through the looking glass.
 An improbable three World Series titles in our back pocket.
 Parades we thought we’d never witness.
 Lady Luck smiling gladly on our formerly snake-bitten asses.
 It’s a world I could have never imagined during what seemed the longest train ride of my life.
 But it’s a pretty f#$king awesome place to be.

-I’ll let the pros debate how tough it’s going to be for the Sox to repeat or how much we’ll miss Ellsbury’s bat at the top of the line-up or whether or not starting Grady Sizemore is a good idea.
+I’ll let the pros debate how tough it’s gonna be for the Sox to pull a worst-to-first-to-worst-to-first or how we’ll do without a bona fide ace or whether or not starting Shane Victorino over Rusney Castillo is a good idea.
 As I see it, no matter how our fortunes swing from here on out, these are better days.
 We’re playing with house money, people.
 And even if the Sox never so much as sniff another playoff berth in my lifetime, I’ll never stop cheering.
 Or believing.
-Amd I’ll never, ever take 2004, 2007 or 2013 for granted.
+And I’ll never, ever take 2004, 2007 or 2013 for granted.